The Secret To Good Communication

 Sacrificial Love says…

-• I will do everything I can to change or adapt the way I communicate/listen to honor my spouse even if it means denying what I need, or communicating/listening in an uncomfortable way, in order to focus on their needs first.
+• I will do everything I can to change or adapt the way I communicate/listen to honor my spouse, even if it means setting aside what I need or communicating/listening in an uncomfortable way to focus on their needs first.

 • I will be more focused on drawing out my spouse’s thoughts and listening to them as opposed to demanding that they listen to me.